mauro-midolo/homeassistant_webserver_status/README.md

-# Home Assistant Integration: homeassistant-webserver-status
+# Home Assistant Webserver status Integration

 The Home Assistant Webserver Status integration allows you to monitor the status of a specific web page or web server through HTTP or HTTPS protocols within Home Assistant.